CarterStefan/bird_watcher/static/manual_testing/testing.md

 - Click the 'UK Birds' link in the UK Birds box - You are taken to the UK Birds page

+- One bug I found when testing the login form was that the form was displayed when pressing the back button once logged in.
+I corrected this by adding a check for if the user is logged in and if so to redirect to the homepage.

 ### Register Page